 Many laboratory tests measure antibodies in the blood.
 Those with immunoglobulin deficiencies may have false-negative results on these types of tests.
 For example, one test for coeliac disease detects the IgA class of anti-tissue transglutaminase antibody (anti-tTG).
 If a person has a deficiency in IgA, then results of this test may be negative when the person, in fact, has coeliac disease.
 If this is suspected to be the case, then a quantitative test for IgA may be performed.

-If IgG or IgA concentrations are decreased, or a deficiency in one of their subclasses is suspected, then subclass testing may be performed to detect and further define the deficiency.
+If IgG concentrations are decreased, or a deficiency in a subclass is suspected, then testing may be performed to detect and further define the deficiency.
 Subclass deficiencies can be present even when an immunoglobulin class concentration, such as IgG, is normal.
+These are usually subtle abnormalities, and as such they are rarely the cause of major clinical infection and subclass testing is now rarely performed.

 Some people with IgA deficiencies may develop anti-IgA antibodies.
-When those with anti-IgA are given blood component transfusions that contain IgA (such as plasma or immunoglobulin treatments), they may experience a severe anaphylactic transfusion reaction.
+When those with anti-IgA are given blood component transfusions that contain IgA (such as plasma or immunoglobulin treatments), they may rarely experience a severe anaphylactic transfusion reaction.
+The current advice is only to test IgA deficient patients for IgA antibodies if they have previously reacted to a blood product.
+The majority of patients do not develop IgA antibodies and even in those with an anti-IgA antibody most do not react to blood products.

 Should everyone have an immunoglobulins test?